olaoritsland/finance-dashboard-demo/utils/azure_setup/azure_setup_script.md

 # Database server password.
-echo "Input your desired database server password" echo "The password cannot contain the username, ${DBSERVER_ADMIN_USER}, and must contain at least three of the following: an uppercase letter, a lowercase letter, a number, a special character like !, $, % or #" echo "No data validation is implemented, so take care when selecting your password" read DBSERVER_ADMIN_PASSWORD
+echo "Input your desired database server password" echo "The password cannot contain the username, ${DBSERVER_ADMIN_USER}, and must contain at least three of the following:" echo "* An uppercase letter" echo "* A lowercase letter" echo "* A number" echo "* A special character like !, $, % or #" echo "No data validation is implemented, so take care when selecting your password" read -p "DB server admin password: " DBSERVER_ADMIN_PASSWORD

 DBSERVER_NAME=sql-$PROJECT_NAME
 DB_NAME=sqldb-$PROJECT_NAME